Purple Emperor Facts

 Most notably, the magnificent Purple Emperor, like many related species, displays a slight degree of sexual dimorphism.
 In its case, this occurs because the females grow to a slightly larger size than the males.

-As a result of this genetic trait, the smaller males attain an average adult wingspan of about 3.1 in (7.9 cm).
+Furthermore, as a result of this genetic trait, the smaller males attain an average adult wingspan of about 3.1 in (7.9 cm).
 Meanwhile, the somewhat larger females attain an average wingspan of roughly 3.6 in (9.2 cm).

 - Kingdom: Animalia